You are here

 Riverside green spaces take advantage of the area’s natural beauty.
 The Yards Park encompasses a series of mod outdoor rooms plus a dramatic bridge.
 The park hosts the headliners of the DC Jazz Festival, as well as a free summer concert series.
 You’ll find water features, a cafe and a wintertime ice rink at nearby Canal Park.

-In recent years, the dining scene has blossomed along with the rest of the ‘hood, with hot spots ranging from Bluejacket for housemade beer and eclectic American fare to upmarket Osteria Morini with Northern Italian specialties in rustic-modern surrounds.
-If you want to eat light, treat yourself with something sweet from Ice Cream Jubilee.
+In recent years, the dining scene has blossomed along with the rest of the ‘hood, with hot spots ranging from Bluejacket for housemade beer and eclectic American fare to District Winery for waterfront views paired with vino and unique new American dishes and upmarket Osteria Morini, which focuses on Northern Italian specialties in rustic-modern surrounds.
+If it's sweets you crave, treat yourself to scoops from Ice Cream Jubilee.

 Outdoor recreation shines here, too, including the high-flying Trapeze School NY/Washington, DC for learning circus skills and the Ballpark Boathouse, where you can rent a kayak or canoe and take in the area from the river – expect close ups with herons and maybe an otter or two.